 Hemant is a Human-Computer Interaction Researcher in Canada.
 His main research interests include Mixed Reality Interfaces (MR), Wearable Computing, Input Interactions (Gestural interfaces), and Applied Machine Learning (Computer Vision).

-I received my Ph.D. in Human-Computer Interaction from the HCI Lab at the Department of Computer Science, University of Waterloo, Canada.
-I was advised by Daniel Vogel.
-I was a recipient of David R. Cheriton Graduate Scholarship (3x winner) and awards (IDSA, CS Achievement Award).
-I am also a Snap Research Fellow.
-In the past, I have interned/worked at Microsoft Research – AI, Snap Research, North Research, NetApp Research, Oracle Corp, and co-founded a startup IoTBLR.
+He earned his Ph.D. in Computer Science from the University of Waterloo, Canada, where he was advised by Daniel Vogel, Mark Hancock, and Edward Lank.
+He has won the David R. Cheriton Graduate Scholarship three times and several other awards (IDSA, CS Achievement Award).
+He is a Snap Research Fellow.
+He has previously worked with Microsoft Research – AI, Snap Research, North Research, NetApp Research, Oracle Corp, and co-founded a startup, IoTBLR (Internet of Things, Bangalore).

 His research in HCI focuses on the design, development, and evaluation of user interfaces that can help improve productivity.
 He investigated atomic concepts, like modes & mode-switching, to provide design guidelines that can scale to general applications.